 January 2022 - Present

-Luis H. Olivas-Alanis received the Ph.D. degree in Engineering Science from Tecnologico de Monterrey in 2023.
+Luis H. Olivas-Alanis received the Ph.D. degree in Engineering Science in 2023 (Tecnologico de Monterrey, MX).
 He is a Biomedical Engineer (2017) and earned the Master of Science degree on Manufacturing Systems (2019), both from Tecnologico de Monterrey.
-Currently, he is a Postdoctoral Scholar at The Ohio State University, leading the Point-Of-Care Manufacturing projects and contributing to the OMEGA ARPA-H project in collaboration with Case Western Reserve University.
-He is also a member at the HAMMER ERC (NSF).
+Currently, he is a Postdoctoral Scholar at University of Wisconsin - Madison (UWM).
+Previous postdoctoral appointments includes The Ohio State University (2023 - 202) and Tecnologico de Monterrey (2024 - 2025).
 His research is focused on Virtual Surgical Planning (VSP) which considers the design, validation, manufacturing, and verification of load-bearing personalized medical devices.
-Besides, he is greatly interested on the application of novel metals and cellular materials for the development of stiffness matched implants.
-He has a strong experience on CT image segmentation, computer-aided design of costumed implants, and static structural analysis employing computational models as Finite Element Analysis.
+Moreover, the application of novel metals and cellular materials for the development of stiffness matched implants.
+He has a strong experience on CT image segmentation, computer-aided design of costumed implants, and computational static structural analysis (FEA).
 He works with Powder-Bed Fusion Additive Manufacturing of novel metalic alloys, such as Nickel-Titanium alloys, post-processing stages (chemical polishing, coating) for medical device production, and morphological, thermal, and mechanical characterization.
+His work contributes to the NSF HAMMER ERC in collaboration with The Ohio State University.